 Credit utilization is the amount of available credit you are using on your credit card accounts.

-The more available credit you are using shows that you not only have debt, but also that you cannot afford to pay off your balances each month and may be struggling financially.
-FICO considers your credit utilization ratio as a key predictor in how creditworthy a consumer is.
+The more available credit you are using shows that you have debt and that you cannot afford to pay off your balances each month and maybe struggling financially.
+FICO considers your credit utilization ratio is a key predictor of how creditworthy a consumer is.

 This is why your credit utilization ratio makes up 30% of your overall credit score.
 Only your payment history has a bigger impact on your score, accounting for 35% of your credit score.

 Payment History (35%) – Are you paying your bills on time?
 Your payment history includes late payments and collection accounts.
 Each time you make a payment on time, the ratio of on-time payments increases, thus helping your credit score.

 Credit Utilization Ratio (30%) – How much available credit are you using?
 The balances on your credit card accounts are compared to the credit limit.

 Length of Credit History (15%) – How long have your accounts been open?
 The average age of the open accounts listed on your credit profile.
 The longer you have your accounts open, the higher your score will be.